Table of Contents

 Gambling law in the United States is dictated at both the federal and state level.
 Certain federal guidelines set the stage for gambling as a whole across the country, but state laws play the biggest role in determining what forms of gambling are available in each state.

 Federal Gaming Laws

 In recent years, the federal government has relaxed its stance on what types of gaming individual states may authorize.
-For instance, a DOJ memo in 2011 changed a longstanding legal interpretation of the Federal Wire Act that resulted in states gaining the ability to legalize and regulate online casinos and poker sites in the USA.
+For instance, a DOJ memo in 2011 changed a longstanding legal interpretation of the Federal Wire Act that resulted in states gaining the ability to legalize and regulate US online casinos.

 State Gaming Laws

-State gaming laws are where we get into the nuts and bolts that actually shape the landscape for players on the ground.
-When we move past the federal laws, sates have a wide range of latitude in determining what forms of gambling are legal and how those things are regulated.
+State gaming laws make up the framework for the entire igaming industry landscape.
+When we move past the federal laws, states have a wide range of latitude in determining what forms of gambling are legal and how real money casino games are regulated.

 States hold considerable power in regulating gambling within their borders.
-It is the state, for example, that determines which forms of gambling are legal, where casinos may be constructed, who may be licensed to operate a casino, whether or not online gaming is permitted and much more.
+It is the state, for example, that determines which forms of gambling are legal, where casinos may be constructed, who may be licensed to operate a casino, whether or not mobile gambling is permitted and much more.

-In most states, a state-run gaming commission is tasked with forming all the rules and regulations governing the industry.
-State gaming commissions set tax rates, determine minimum payback machines on slots, set maximum wager sizes and much more.
+In most states, a state-run gaming commission is tasked with forming the rules and regulations that govern the industry.
+State gaming commissions enforce tax rates, determine minimum payout percentages, set maximum wager sizes and much more.

 Some states allow open competition among commercial casino operators while other states operate a monopoly or have an agreement with Native American tribes to operate casinos on tribal land.
 We explore the differences between all types of operators and establishments across the country.